burtlo/topics-in-ruby/section_01.md

 ## An Angel

 A gem you found solves 90% of what you want it to do.
 It falls short in one particular, important case.
-You quickly track down the deficiency and write a quick patch that you leave within the project.
-With a note to yourself to open up a pull request when you have time.
+You track down the deficiency and write a quick fix.
+You make a mental note to extract your change from the project and submit it back to the gem author when you eventually come up for air.

 ## A Devil

-While running your Rails application you start to notice some peculiar behavior where all the words in a particular user entered text are appearing in your database with the first letter of each word capitalized.
-An initial look from your client-side code all the way through to your database models all look correct.
-Your tests all pass.
-It is only when you start debugging that you see that all of sudden the capitalize method is no longer simply uppercasing the first letter of the first word but uppercasing the first letter of every word.
+While running your application you start to notice a peculiar behavior: all the text in the output is appearing capitalized.
+An initial look through your code fails to show anything wrong.
+It is only after you start debugging you notice that the `String#capitalize` method is uppercasing the first letter of every word in a string.
+Searching through Ruby documentation you realize that `String#capitalize` should only be uppercasing the first letter of the first word.
 What happened?

-Scouring through your code you find the previous maintainer had decided at some point found it useful to give capitalize its new meaning.
+Scouring through the code again you find the previous maintainer had decided to re-implement `String#capitalize`; giving the method it's new meaning.

 ## Changing Expectations

-As developers we develop expectations of how the language and particularly the frameworks and libraries work.
+As developers we develop expectations of how the language, frameworks and libraries all work.
 We depend on it.
 So when a system starts to challenge those expectations we often become very confused.

-That is why I think most developers live in fear of Ruby’s monkey patching.
-At least, that is the expectations painted by the few outspoken developers blogging about all the dangers of Ruby’s open classes and monkey patching.
+This may be why Ruby developers fear of monkey patching.

-Monkey patching gets a bad name because as a practice it carries the possibility of causing all kinds of untold damage and confusion.
-However, I feel as though a lot of actions within the software development carry that same possibility.
+Monkey patching gets a bad name because as a practice it carries the *possibility* of causing all kinds of untold damage and confusion.

-This section tries to show you how to monkey patch and some tactics for attempting to do it safely.
+Within this section I outline how to monkey patch while providing tactics on doing it responsibly.

-## Understand the Problem
+## What is Monkey Patching?

 First and foremost it is important to know how to monkey patch.
-It is only then can you learn to how to find when it has been done and choose safer or alternative solutions.
+This is the example code snippet that caused the problem in the introduction:

 ```ruby
 class String